TheOdinProject/curriculum/rails_programming/hotwire/stimulus_js.md

 count (imagine a user writing a tweet which has a maximum length of 280 characters)
 * Project: In a new rails app, create a `car` model that `:has_many` `variants`, make up some attributes.
-Then create a form to edit a car, where you can dynamically add more variants using `:accepts_nested_attributes_for` and a stimulus controller that adds the form fields you need for a new variant entry.
+Then create a form to edit a car, where you can dynamically add more variants using `:accepts_nested_attributes_for` and a Stimulus controller that adds the form fields you need for a new variant entry.
 Bonus points for destroying existing records when submitting.

 ### Additional Resources

 * [Better Stimulus](https://www.betterstimulus.com/) a good resource that shows best practices around Stimulus
-* [Stimulus Components](https://stimulus-components.netlify.app/) collection of reusable stimulus components to use
+* [Stimulus Components](https://stimulus-components.netlify.app/) collection of reusable Stimulus components to use

 ### Knowledge Check